North Cyprus reopens part of resort abandoned in 1974 conflict | Law-Order

 North Cyprus reopens part of resort abandoned in 1974 conflict

-Presidential elections are scheduled to be held in Northern Cyprus on Sunday, with Tatar a candidate.
+Varosha was one of the territories slated to be turned over to Greek Cypriot control under a United Nations reunification blueprint put to referendum in 2004.
+The plan failed, since it was accepted by Turkish Cypriots but rejected by Greek Cypriots.
 (Additional reporting by George Georgiopoulos and Angeliki Koutantou in Athens; Writing by Daren Butler; Editing by Jonathan Spicer and Alexandra Hudson)

 - READ MORE ON: